Getting Started With Veganism

 - Medical editor at the Huffington Post.

-A vegan diet is the only diet that has been shown to prevent and reverse heart disease in all stages.
+A whole-foods vegan diet is the only diet that has ever been shown to prevent and reverse heart disease in all stages.

-That's right, the number one killer worldwide is nearly always preventable and reversible through a healthy, plant-based, vegan diet.
+That's right, the number one killer worldwide is preventable and reversible through a whole-foods vegan diet alone.